Why did the Gallipoli Landings fail in WWI?

 The evacuation took place between December and January 1915-1916.
 The withdrawal was carried out in an orderly fashion with only limited casualties.
 Exact figures are unknown, but it seems that some 46,000 allied troops died, and almost 180,000 were wounded out of a total force of just under half-a-million men during the campaign.
 The Turks suffered rather more casualties, with some 65,000 killed and 200,000 wounded.

 Reasons for Failure

 The Gallipoli campaign was doomed from the start.
 Too few soldiers were allocated to the landings.
-To compound this, the Allied intelligence services failed to provide adequate intelligence.
-For example, they failed to indicate that Gallipoli, was not suitable, for large scale landings because of the nature of the terrain.
-Then the entire operation was poorly planned with little forethought from logistics or what the allies would do if the Turks were waiting for the invaders at the proposed beachheads.
-Then there was a complete failure to recognize that the Turks would fight fiercely because they were fighting for their homeland, this is symbolized by the great leadership displayed by the future Ataturk at Sulva Bay and elsewhere.
-The German commander at Gallipoli also devised a clever strategy but he was greatly helped by the failings of the allies.
+Allied intelligence services failed to provide adequate intelligence.
+For example, they failed to indicate that Gallipoli was not suitable for large scale landings because of the terrain's nature.
+The entire operation was poorly planned with little forethought from logistics or what the allies would do if the Turks were waiting for the invaders at the proposed beachheads.

 - Keegan, John, The First World War (MacMillan, London, 1998), p.
 134